Regional School Unit 57

 Regional School Unit 57 (RSU 57), formerly known as Maine School Administrative District 57 (MSAD 57), is a school district in Maine.
 The district office is located in Waterboro, Maine, next to Massabesic High School.
-Its current superintendent is Larry Malone.
+Its current superintendent is Dr. Stephen Marquis.

 Schools

 RSU 57 is in charge of the seven schools in the district, its buses, and the athletic fields:

 Programs

 RSU 57 offers a selection of programs for students as well as adults, such as: